Marwaan22/Gene-ontology--Python-scanpy/README.md

 Documentation of the script function

-•	Import the required module, "genes_ncbi_mus_musculus_proteincoding," which contains a dictionary of mouse protein-coding gene IDs and their corresponding symbols.
+•   	Import the required module, "genes_ncbi_mus_musculus_proteincoding," which contains a dictionary of mouse protein-coding gene IDs and their c         orresponding symbols.

 •	    Download the Gene Ontology Basic OBO file and the NCBI Gene2Go annotation file, which are necessary for GO enrichment analysis.
 •	    Create an instance of the GODag class, which represents the Gene Ontology hierarchy.
 •	    Create a mapper that maps gene symbols to gene IDs.